-The heading above may seem like an odd statement but it bares some analysis: you should welcome complaints from customers - as how else would you have known that they had a problem and what opportunity would you have had to put things right?
+The idea of profiting from a customer complaint may seem like an odd one, but it bears some analysis.
+You should welcome complaints from customers.
+How else will you know when a customer has experienced a problem and what opportunity would you have had to put things right?

-While none of us likes to be criticised - it is all too easy to take them personally.
+None of us likes to be criticised - it is all too easy to it personally.
 However - a complaint should be looked at positively and we have to develop skills to deal with them professionally.

 Handling complaints on behalf of your organisation takes sensitivity and tact when you find yourself on the receiving end.
 It also takes skill and professionalism.